georgepearman/europe/england/index.md

 ---
 layout: page
-title: Sample Articles
+title: England
-excerpt: "An archive of articles sorted by date."
+excerpt: "Posts about England"
 search_omit: true
 ---

+There will be content here soon!
+Stay tuned :)

 <ul class="post-list">
 {% for post in site.categories.england %}